 - Free Video Progress Bar Generator

 Step 2: Create & Compile Your Assets

 Spark AR Studio includes a small library of generic assets to work with, but for a “What Character Are You” style filter and most others you’ll have to import all of the images you want to use.
 Once I had about 30 images, I used Kapwing to design the title card for my effect.
-People can also use Kapwing’s Studio to save the images and GIFs with a transparent background for the Instagram filter carousel.
+People can also use Kapwing’s social media video editor to save the images and GIFs with a transparent background for the Instagram filter carousel.
 Once your assets are all imported into Spark AR Studio, you’ll need to closely monitor the file sizes to avoid going over the 4MB limit.
 I recommend using the Manual Compression features in Spark AR to easily optimize your images or sizing the assets to a small custom pixel size in Kapwing.

 Step 3: Follow Our Step-By-Step Tutorial on YouTube

 While Spark AR is relatively simple to work with, these filters do require a good deal of logic that won’t come naturally to those of us with little to no programming experience.
 That's why we put together a step-by-step video tutorial explaining how to create a "Which Are You?" style Instagram filter on our YouTube channel.
 The video is about 18 minutes long and shows how to import your images, construct the logic, and even test the effect on your mobile device.
 Don't be timid about getting started - the entire process is much easier than we would have ever expected.